Diagnosing chaos with projected ensembles of process tensors: Introduction

 Our primary contributions in this work are twofold.
-First, we perform an extensive numerical study of the pure process tensor generated by local interventions on paradigmatic spin-chain models, spanning non-interacting, interacting-integrable, chaotic, and many-body localized regimes; see Sec.~\ref{sec:model} for details of the models considered.
+First, we perform an extensive numerical study of the pure process tensor generated by local interventions on paradigmatic spin-chain models, spanning non-interacting, interacting-integrable, chaotic, and many-body localized regimes.
+In all cases, we use exact diagonalization to perform time evolution; see Sec.~\ref{sec:model} for details of the models considered.
 Our work is the first \textit{in silico} experiment to systematically investigate how a quantum stochastic process is impacted by the presence or absence of ergodicity in the underlying Hamiltonian dynamics.
 As an auxiliary technical contribution, we show how to exploit symmetries to reach large system sizes in exact diagonalization studies of quantum stochastic processes.
 In particular, we focus on models that conserve particle number and use a restricted basis of interventions to construct a process tensor within a single $\mathrm{U}(1)$ symmetry sector.
 Our construction follows similar principles to those presented in Ref.~\cite{Milz2018}, and may be of use in pushing the boundaries of other numerical techniques based on the process tensor framework~\cite{strathearn2018,jorgensen_exploiting_2019,PhysRevA.102.052206,Cygorek_2022,dowling_trees}.
 Very recently, Ref.~\cite{schultz2025} also considered symmetry restrictions on the QDE, albeit for single-body quantum dynamics.

 Our results for QDE are consistent with previous work~\cite{Cotler2018,dowling_operational_2023}, implying maximal growth rate in the thermodynamic limit for all systems that are not localized (Sec.~\ref{results:QDE}).
 We further link this behavior of QDE to a strong suppression of non-Markovian temporal correlations, which is especially evident in chaotic systems.
 At long times, the QDE equilibrates to a value depending on the ergodicity of the model, but this is a finite-size effect.
 Conversely, the growth of STE is suppressed for non-interacting or localized systems, but grows rapidly for both chaotic and interacting integrable dynamics, making the latter difficult to distinguish using either QDE or STE in the thermodynamic limit (Sec.~\ref{results:STE}).